samattwood9/icecream-shop-api/README.md

 dotnet run
 ```

+#### Step 4

+Navigate to http://localhost:5001 to view the Swagger (interactive documentation for the API).

+Use the Seed endpoint to seed the database and then experiment with the different endpoints.
+Try to relate what is returned back to the code.

 ## Notes

 - This should work with net7.0.
 If you have multiple versions installed set the version in a global.json file.
 See: https://learn.microsoft.com/en-us/dotnet/core/versions/selection.
 You can check your sdk versions with: `dotnet --list-sdks`.